kimconrad/access-analysis/README.md

 ## Technologies Used
 ### Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Jupyter Notebook and Python.
+Further analysis will be completed using Jupyter Notebook, python and Rstudio.

 ### Database Storage
 Heroku is the database we intend to use, and we will integrate Flask to display the data.